Hanburgeric/rclUE/README.md

 3. Above the function (before `rcl_ret_t`), add the following line: `RCLC_PUBLIC`.
 4. Repeat steps 2 and 3 with the `rclc_executor_add_action_server` function.

-Run `colcon build` again, and rclc should now build fine.
+Run `colcon build` again, and `rclc` should now build successfully.
 You will be likely be informed that `rclc_examples` has failed to build, but you may ignore this, as the plugin only requires the core package (i.e. `rclc`).

+For other issues, you will need to consult the `stdout_stderr.log` specific to that package and troubleshoot on your own.

 #### 6. Update the `.uplugin` and `rclUE.Build.cs` files

 In the `.uplugin` file, add `Win64` to the section marked `WhitelistPlatforms`.

-In the `rclUE.Build.cs` file, add logic to detect and add the Windows libraries that you have added.
-If you're unsure how, feel free to reference the `rclUE.Build.cs` file from this repository, which does this.
+In the `rclUE.Build.cs` file, add the Windows libraries to the build process.
+If you're unsure how, feel free to reference the `rclUE.Build.cs` from this repository, which already does this.

-#### 7. Place the rclUE folder into your Unreal Engine project's Plugins folder and update its `.uproject` file
+#### 7. Place the `rclUE` folder into your Unreal Engine project's `Plugins` folder and update its `.uproject` file

-To the `Plugins` section of your project's `.uproject` file, add the following:
+Additionally, to the `Plugins` section of your project's `.uproject` file, add the following:
 ```bash
   {
     "Name": "rclUE",